 Real-Time Macroeconomic Monitoring: Real Activity, Inflation, and Interactions

-We sketch a framework for monitoring macroeconomic activity in real-time and push it in new directions.
-In particular, we focus not only on real activity, which has received most attention to date, but also on inflation and its interaction with real activity.
-As for the recent recession, we find that (1) it likely ended around July 2009; (2) its most extreme aspects concern a real activity decline that was unusually long but less unusually deep, and an inflation decline that was unusually deep but brief; and (3) its real activity and inflation interactions were strongly positive, consistent with an adverse demand shock.
+The authors sketch a framework for monitoring macroeconomic activity in real-time and push it in new directions.
+In particular, they focus not only on real activity, which has received most attention to date, but also on inflation and its interaction with real activity.
+As for the recent recession, the authors find that (1) it likely ended around July 2009; (2) its most extreme aspects concern a real activity decline that was unusually long but less unusually deep, and an inflation decline that was unusually deep but brief; and (3) its real activity and inflation interactions were strongly positive, consistent with an adverse demand shock.

 Keywords: Nowcasting, Prices, Wages, Business cycle, Expansion, Contraction, Recession, Turning point, State-space model, Dynamic factor model